 The code constitutes a legal framework that is independent of the Italian State rules and, therefore, it is binding only for those who adhere to it (eg, companies, radio, television, ISPs, etc).
-However, it is predictable that the code and decisions by the jury also produce effects for those working with the associates.
+However, it is

 The code protects the interests of consumers and competitors.